hkidd/Jobster/README.md

 ## Purpose
 It can really be a pain to track all of your job applications, and we aim to alleviate this problem.  <br><br>
 We have created a web app where, once signed up and logged in, users can track all of their applications in one place by submitting the appropriate information in our forms.
-Just imagine not having to stress yourself over rememberign details of each application!
+Just imagine not having to stress yourself over remembering details of each application!
 <br><br>
 Not only can users track all of their applications, but we also give the ability to upload resumes and cover letters.
 Essentially a one stop shop to keep all job app related materials!
 <br>